Flat valgus foot: Surgical procedure, after-care and costs

 During your inpatient stay at Gelenk-Klinik you will have a single-occupancy room.
-The room has a bathroom with shower and WC.
-All rooms include towels, a bath robe and slippers.
-They further include a mini-bar and safe.
+The room has a bathroom with a shower and WC.
+All rooms include towels, a bathrobe and slippers.
+They further include a mini-bar and a safe.
 All rooms also have a television.
 You only need to bring your personal medication, comfortable clothes and sleepwear.
-After surgery you will receive 24-hour care by experienced nursing staff and experienced physiotherapists.
+After surgery, you will receive 24-hour care by experienced nursing staff and experienced physiotherapists.
 The inpatient stay is typically 3 days after the flat valgus foot surgery.
 Your family members can stay at a hotel within walking distance.
 We will gladly take care of making the reservations.

 What is the cost of flat valgus foot surgery?